icerpc/icerpc-docs/pages/icerpc/invocation/outgoing-request.md

 ```

 For example, when the compressor interceptor compresses the payload of an outgoing request, it sets the request field
-[CompressionFormat][compression-format].
-This tells the compressor middleware on the other side of the connection "this
+[CompressionFormat].
+This tells the compressor middleware on the other side of the connection "this payload is
-payload is compressed with brotli"; the compressor middleware can then decompress this (incoming) request payload.
+compressed with brotli"; the compressor middleware can then decompress this (incoming) request payload.

 ## Request payload and payload continuation